A 21st Century Jobs Plan

 Our plan also proposes to reward successful cooperation by economic development authorities by returning a percentage of the corporate revenue generated to fuel more statewide economic development.

 While honoring our environment too

 GroWis will protect our environment while creating good-paying jobs by advancing sustainable technologies in Wisconsin.
-For example, our dairy industry contributes $34 billion to Wisconsin’s economy but there are statewide concerns over the growth of concentrated animal feeding operations (CAFO’s), freshwater contamination that occurs from the spreading of cow manure, the rising cost of agricultural land, and family farms going out of business in Wisconsin.
+For example, our dairy industry contributes $34 billion to Wisconsin’s economy but there are statewide concerns over the growth of concentrated animal feeding operations (CAFO’s), freshwater contamination from the spreading of cow manure, the rising cost of agricultural land, and the demise of family farms.

-These same challenges can be viewed as opportunities that create jobs in science, technology, manufacturing, and agriculture to support Wisconsin families and rebuild rural communities throughout our state.
+These same challenges can be viewed as opportunities that create jobs in science, technology, manufacturing and agriculture to support Wisconsin families and rebuild rural communities throughout our state.
 We can support the advancement of technologies that capture methane gas from cow manure and pipe this gas to new regional power plants that generate electricity from this renewable energy for Wisconsin communities.
-This fuel can also be refined to power farm vehicles; the nitrogen can be used to produce ammonium nitrate fertilizer and the solids can be used to produce organic fertilizers for resale.
+This fuel can also be refined to power farm vehicles, the nitrogen can be used to produce ammonium nitrate fertilizer, and the solids can be used to produce organic fertilizers for resale.
 In addition, we can create good-paying jobs advancing freshwater technologies to recycle water from manure and return it to fields as clean water to irrigate crops.
-Innovations like these all help to reduce the pressure of land acquisition, making it easy for farms of all sizes to thrive.
+Innovations like these all help reduce the pressure of land acquisition, making it easier for farms of all sizes to thrive.

-There are lots of ways to honor our agricultural heritage and for small, medium, and large farms to compete effectively in the 21st century and do so without spoiling our environment.
-And with fresh leadership, Wisconsin will lead the way.
+There are lots of ways to honor our agricultural heritage and for small, medium, and large farms to compete effectively in the 21st century without spoiling our environment.
+With fresh leadership, Wisconsin will lead the way.